-Careers fairs are taking place online, and students will continue to benefit from the Careers Service’s wide range of support, including careers advice, skills programmes, internships and mentoring.
+Careers fairs are taking place online, and students are continuing to benefit from the Careers Service’s wide range of support, including careers advice, skills programmes, internships and mentoring.
 Visit the Careers Service website for more information.

-The Language Centre will continue to provide its range of modern foreign language and academic English courses online during Hilary term and Intensive courses at and just after the end of term.
+The Language Centre is continuing to provide its range of modern foreign language and Academic English courses online during Hilary and Trinity terms and Intensive courses at and just after the end of term.
 Find out more on the Language Centre website.

 Please refer to the FAQ page if you have any further questions about student life.